 You’re in luck – Certified Flight Instructors are in high demand right now as instructors typically move on to careers that require 1000+ hours to apply.
 Instructors can build 600-800 hours a year if they are flying for a medium-sized flight school.
 Working as a CFI/CFII also further hones your piloting skills, raises your experience level and exposes you to additional commercial flight opportunities to add to your resume.
-This training is used to teach prospective pilots, but is also the the next step in a commercial pilot’s career in getting to larger operators and career flying.
-Regardless, it’s an amazing training course that refines your skills, takes you back to the basics everyday and trains you to create the next generation of helicopter pilots.
+This training is used to teach prospective pilots, but is also the next step in a commercial pilot’s career in getting to larger operators and career flying.
+Regardless, it’s an amazing course that refines your skills, takes you back to the basics everyday and trains you to create the next generation of helicopter pilots.

 FAA RATING REQUIREMENTS

 Already Hold a Fixed-Wing Certified Flight Instructor Certificate?
 Learn About the Certified Flight Instructor Add-On Here

 - Minimum of 150 Hours of Flight Time

 - At least 200 hours of helicopter flight time (to instruct in R22)

 - At least 50 hours must be in a Robinson R22 helicopter (to instruct in R22) -or- At least 50 hours must be in a Robinson R44 helicopter (to instruct in R44) -or- At least 50 hours must be in a Robinson R22 and 25 hours must be in an R44 (to instruct in R22 and R44)

 - 3 hours in preparation for the flight test